Employer Information

 Main duties of the placement

-To assess, test, diagnose, treat and manage patients with common genital infections/conditions and advise and supply appropriate contraceptive advice and products.
-To identify vulnerable people and direct them via appropriate safeguarding systems to other services both within and outside the department.
-To appropriately record consultations in our standalone system and to maintain ‘absolute confidentiality’ accepting Sexual Health pertains to the most personal aspects of health and requires special consideration.
+To assess, test, diagnose, treat and manage patients with common genital infections / conditions and advise and supply appropriate contraception advice and products.
+To identify vulnerable individuals and direct them, via appropriate safeguarding systems, to other services both within and outside the department.
+To appropriately record consultations in our standalone system and to maintain ‘absolute confidentiality’ accepting that Sexual Health pertains to the most personal aspects of health and requires special consideration.

 Typical working pattern in this placement